What is Boarding School Syndrome?

 - other addictive and destructive habits

-Though many people might choose to go to boarding school and many might flourish there, for a great number of people the experience of being separated from home coupled with the sense of isolation at school can lead to an indelible mark.
+Though many people might choose to go to boarding school and flourish there, for a great number of people the experience of being separated from home coupled with the sense of isolation at school can leave an indelible mark.
 Common outcomes include depression, difficulties with forming relationships, and emotional numbness.

 The trauma of being sent away can all too easily remain hidden